 The Perfect Exercise

 Most people know that physical activity is an essential part of a healthy lifestyle.
 But for people who have a physical limitation, getting enough exercise can be even more challenging.
-Swimming is an excellent form of exercise for just about everyone—young and old, pregnant women, people with injuries or other limitations, and anyone who’s looking for a great overall workout.
+Swimming is an excellent form of exercise for most of us—young and old, pregnant women, people with injuries or other limitations, and anyone who’s looking for a great overall workout.
 Swimming really is a “one-stop shop” when it comes to exercise.
 You get a great total body workout that combines flexibility, strength training, and aerobics all at the same time.

 Unparalleled health benefits